 – My behaviour in public is mitigated by the balance of wanting to keep what I built, versus the need to cleanse my view from the shit-faces.
 It’s restraining of course, knowing that one could end up incarcerated if the opponent happened to fall in the wrong way.

-– Look at how perception shifted to the better when Euronymous took those photos and collected pieces of Dead´s (MAYHEM, MORBID) cranium.
-These acts were nothing less than a black metal representation of the mind’s dark abyss, and we all hailed it!
-We bought the iconic “Dawn of the Black Hearts” and wanted our own piece of the skull.
+– We didn’t give a shit and had nothing to lose, and this approach created something very different and pure.
+Obviously, most of us have built small worlds around ourselves in the past twenty-plus years – unlike the reckless teenagers of yesteryear.
+The key to turning this unfortunate development around is reversing the fact that extremism has fallen out of fashion.
+Just look at how perception shifted to the better when Euronymous took those photos and collected pieces of Dead’s cranium.
+These acts were nothing less than a black metal representation of the mind’s darkest abyss, and we all hailed it!
+We bought the iconic “Dawn of the Black Hearts” and wanted our own piece of his skull.

 “Dawn of the Black Hearts” is a 1995 bootleg album with the vocalist’s post-mortem photo on the cover.